The Best Location to See the Great Wildebeest Migration on Safari!

 Apart from the crossing of the migratory wildlife, the areas of the northern Serengeti offer action-packed game drives with some of the best wildlife sightings and diversity than any other parks.
 You will observe tons of resident wildlife, including large prides of lions, leopards, buffalo, elephants, and – if you’re lucky – you’ll get more up close and personal with rhinos here than anywhere else in Tanzania.
 Whether you catch a crossing or not, you will never be disappointed!

-Have questions about the Great Wildebeest Migration?
+To get a sense of our personalized tailor-made African safari experiences from all over Tanzania, please watch our short video.
+Have questions about the Great Wildebeest Migration Safari?
 Contact us here or talk to your specialist today on +1.819.208.5355.
 We would love to hear from you!